 Over 280 people participated in Backyard Dirt and over 10,000 miles were logged by riders all around the country and even internationally!
 Riders from cities as large as Miami and towns as small as Tunbridge all took part in riding from their front doors in search of dirt.
 Each participant was challenged to find a section of dirt from their homes and pause to reflect on how they have turned to these special places during tough times in the past and think of how they will turn to them in this time of growth as a society.

 Ranger Gravel-Enduro, June 10th, 2018

-After the ride riders, community members and anyone wanting to join were invited to our ‘Together We Can” celebration.
+After the ride, riders, community members and anyone wanting to join were invited to our ‘Party In The Pasture” celebration.
 Local bands, Haywire, and Sensible Shoes kept the vibe light and fun while our friends at NOFA-VT, Farmers & Foragers and Kiss The Cow Farm served up some delicious eats.
 Our 1987 Ford Falcon photo booth, equipped with costumes, and Cow Pie Bingo kept folks entertained and of course we can’t forget the beer…

 We are so lucky to have the good people and the fine beer at Brocklebank Craft Brewing and Upper Pass Beer Co. in our communities.
 Tunbridge is known as the town with the most breweries per capita.
 The Alliance for Vermont Communities’ phrase Together We Can has begun to take on much more meaning for our organization and our communities.
 Brocklebank and Upper Pass took this message to a new level brewing a beer together, called, “Vermont Summer Ale- Together We Can”, and donating a portion of the proceeds to the AVC.

 “A viable neighborhood is a community: and a viable community is made up of neighbors who cherish and protect what they have in common.”